KonH/DotNetCoreBuildServer/README.md

 - dev_build (tag)
 ```

 You can use several servers (as many as you want), but if you don't need to duplicate builds, use unique build names at those servers (e.g. two servers: 'osxServer' and 'winServer', with builds: ['osx.x64'] and ['win.x32', 'win.x64'] respectively).
+Or you can start some builds with "check" command to execute them on concrete server.

 ## Limitations